ysyk2021/the-ai-led-life-relying-on-artificial-intelligence-for-optimal-living/src/chapter-5-2.md

-Enhancing Mental Health and Well-being with AI - Personalized Interventions for Stress Management and Anxiety
+Personalized Interventions for Stress Management and Anxiety
 ========================================================================================================================

 Mental health and well-being are essential for optimal living, and AI technology can assist individuals in managing stress and anxiety.
 In this chapter, we will explore how AI-powered interventions can provide personalized support for stress management and anxiety.